-9th and 10th Grades
+9th and 10th Grades Analyze your interests and abilities - make the connection with possible careers.
+Talk to your counselor about the ASVAB program to discover your interest areas and possible careers.
+Join extra-curricular activities, which help develop teamwork, leadership and responsibility.
+Talk to your parents about future plans

-- Analyze your interests and abilities make the connection with possible careers.
-Talk to your counselor about the ASVAB program to discover your interest areas and possible careers. - Join extra-curricular activities, which help develop teamwork, leadership and responsibility. - Talk to your parents about future plans and concerns. - Struggling with a subject?
+- Talk to your parents about future plans and concerns.
+Structing with a subject?
+Ack for - Struggling with a subject?
 Ask for additional help from your teacher, counselor, or a tutor. - Take challenging courses make the most of your high school classes.
-Explore Pre-AP, AP, College courses or Tech Prep courses. - Investigate several types of postsecondary education possibilities. - Research financial aid opportunities and resources - scholarships, grants, loans, work study - Graduation plan/Endorsement Agreement Texas Success Initiative Assessment for - Dual Credit - 11th and 12th Grades - Register for college entrance exams required by the schools you are interested in attending (usually junior year and fall of senior year. - Attend a job fair and/or college fair. - Take the ASVAB Interest Inventory. - Focus on several choices of schools. - Engage in community service or volunteerism.
-Visit/read about post secondary of - Visit/read about post-secondary options that interest you. - Apply for the colleges or universities that interest you and see your counselor or college advisor. - Attend a financial aid night and/or college night with your parents. - Send college admissions applications on time to three-four schools. - Complete the Free Application for Federal Aid [FAFSA] online at www.fafsa.gov. - Visit your campus Scholarship Representative for scholarship information.
+Explore Pre-AP, AP, College courses or Tech Prep courses. - Investigate several types of postsecondary education possibilities. - Research financial aid opportunities and resources - scholarships, grants, loans, work study - Graduation plan/Endorsement Agreement Texas Success Initiative Assessment for - Dual Credit - Register for college entrance exams required by the schools you are interested in attending (usually junior year and fall of senior year. - Attend a job fair and/or college fair. - Take the ASVAB Interest Inventory. - Focus on several choices of schools. - Engage in community service or volunteerism. - Visit/read about post-secondary options that interest you. - Apply for the colleges or universities that interest you and see your counselor or college advisor. - Attend a financial aid night and/or college night with your parents. - Send college admissions applications on time to three-four schools. - Complete the Free Application for Federal Aid [FAFSA] online at www.fafsa.gov. - Visit your campus Scholarship Representative for scholarship information.